hphelion/documentation/cli.unix.articles.md

 * No new feature requests will be honored
 * Bug reports will be accepted

-HP Helion Cloud has contributed the Unix CLI back to the open source community, and you can get support, access the documentation, and download the source code [here](https://github.com/hpcloud/unix_cli).
+HP Helion Public Cloud has contributed the Unix CLI back to the open source community, and you can get support, access the documentation, and download the source code [here](https://github.com/hpcloud/unix_cli).

 _________________________________________

-In addition to the pages of examples we have for the compute, object storage, and other HP Helion Cloud services, we wanted to give you a few additional tips and How-tos to make using your UNIX CLI for HP Helion Cloud access even easier.
+In addition to the pages of examples we have for the compute, object storage, and other HP Helion Public Cloud services, we wanted to give you a few additional tips and How-tos to make using your UNIX CLI for HP Helion Public Cloud access even easier.
 Take a look at one of the "How to" articles listed below to find out more!

 * [Using bash shell command completion](/cli/unix/articles/complete)<br>
 * [Generating verbose debugging output](/cli/unix/articles/debugging)<br>